 There are some things that should never be put down at any garbage disposal.
 For one, when it is clogged, it is not usually the garbage disposal itself but the pipes that are clogged from accumulated grease and food sludge.
 This can lead to more problems and the need for repairs.
 Also, certain substances can actually cause direct damage to plumbing that requires repairs that involve more than cleaning out clogs but replacing pipes.

 To keep your plumbing and your garbage disposal unit in good working order, don’t grind anything other than food scraps.
 It is not a trash can.
-In particular, don’t put any of the following down the disposal:
+Don’t put any of these down the disposal:

 - Grease or other fats (these are sure to cause clogs).

 - Metal, wood or glass.